RyanNgCT/CS2030/W7Lect/README.md

 optInt ==> Optional.empty
 ```

-- a way to pass behaviour into the box with a **higher order function**
+- a way to pass behaviour into the box with a **higher order functions** (method that take in other methods)
 	- have the client pass in what they wish to do (i.e. `map()`, `filter()`, `reduce()`).

 - How does the client interact with the context $\implies$ using cross-barrier manipulation